deadlyvipers/dojo_rules/introduction.md

-hi i'm peter from vairix, visit vairix.com.
+hi i'm peter from vairix and my favorites paths from codeschool are Ruby and HTML & CSS.
+Please visit vairix.com.
 Thanks